MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Short cuts make long delays.
+> An intelligence test sometimes shows a man how smart he would have been not to have taken it.
-> -- J.R.R.
-Tolkien
+> -- Laurence J. Peter